Former Alabama governor released from federal prison

 MONTGOMERY, Ala.
-(AP) — Former Alabama Gov. Don Siegelman has been released from a federal prison in Louisiana where he was serving a six-year sentence for bribery and obstruction of justice.
+(AP) — Former Alabama Gov. Don Siegelman was released Wednesday from a federal prison in Louisiana where he was serving a six-year sentence for bribery and obstruction of justice, a family spokesman said.

 Longtime aide Chip Hill said Siegelman’s brother received a call Wednesday morning confirming his release.
-Federal prison officials are driving Siegelman to the probation office in Birmingham.
-He is expected to go home on house arrest.
+Federal prison officials are driving Siegelman from Louisiana to the probation office in Birmingham.
+He is expected to go home on house arrest later Wednesday, Hill said.

-A federal jury in 2006 convicted Siegelman of selling an appointment to a state health board in exchange for donations to his 1999 campaign for a state lottery.
+“As this dark and difficult time in his life comes to an end, Don Siegelman’s courage and grace and innocence shine through.
+We are overjoyed at the thought that we will have him back with us again.
+At a time of such unrest and uncertainty, the world will be a better place with Don Siegelman back in it,” Siegelman’s lawyer Gregory B. Craig said in a statement issued Wednesday morning.

-Siegelman’s supporters cheered the release of the 70-year-old Democrat who for decades was a dominating figure in state politics.
+A federal jury in 2006 convicted Siegelman on charges that he sold a seat on a state regulatory board to HealthSouth founder Richard Scrushy in exchange for $500,000 in donations to Siegelman’s signature political issue — his 1999 campaign to establish a state lottery.
+He was convicted on a separate obstruction of justice charge that he tried to hide money he received from a lobbyist.

 Most Read Stories